Reflective practice

 Reflective practice can be an important tool in practice-based professional learning settings where people learn from their own professional experiences, rather than from formal learning or knowledge transfer.
 It may be the most important source of personal professional development and improvement.
-It is also an important way to bring together theory and practice; through reflection a person is able to see and label forms of thought and theory within the context of his or her work.
-A person who reflects throughout his or her practice is not just looking back on past actions and events, but is taking a conscious look at emotions, experiences, actions, and responses, and using that information to add to his or her existing knowledge base and reach a higher level of understanding.
+It is also an important way to bring together theory and practice; through reflection one is able to see and label forms of thought and theory within the context of one's work.
+Reflecting throughout one's practice is taking a conscious look at emotions, experiences, actions, and responses, and using that information to add to one's existing knowledge base and reach a higher level of understanding.

 History and background

 Donald Schön's 1983 book The Reflective Practitioner introduced concepts such as reflection-on-action and reflection-in-action which explain how professionals meet the challenges of their work with a kind of improvisation that is improved through practice.
 However, the concepts underlying reflective practice are much older.
+For German philosopher Immanuel Kant, reflective judgments (reflektierende Urteilskraft) play a key role in empirical scientific enquiry and the construction of systematic scientific theories by making it possible to comprehend nature as lawlike.
 Earlier in the 20th century, John Dewey was among the first to write about reflective practice with his exploration of experience, interaction and reflection.
 Soon thereafter, other researchers such as Kurt Lewin and Jean Piaget were developing relevant theories of human learning and development.
 Some scholars have claimed to find precursors of reflective practice in ancient texts such as Buddhist teachings and the Meditations of Stoic philosopher Marcus Aurelius.

 Central to the development of reflective theory was interest in the integration of theory and practice, the cyclic pattern of experience and the conscious application of lessons learned from experience.
 Since the 1970s, there has been a growing literature and focus around experiential learning and the development and application of reflective practice.

 As adult education professor David Boud and his colleagues explained: "Reflection is an important human activity in which people recapture their experience, think about it, mull it over and evaluate it.
 It is this working with experience that is important in learning."
 When a person is experiencing something, he or she may be implicitly learning; however, it can be difficult to put emotions, events, and thoughts into a coherent sequence of events.
 When a person rethinks or retells events, it is possible to categorize events, emotions, ideas, etc., and to compare the intended purpose of a past action with the results of the action.
 Stepping back from the action permits critical reflection on a sequence of events.

 The emergence in more recent years of blogging has been seen as another form of reflection on experience in a technological age.